 Convitto San Tommaso

-Established in 1963, the Convitto San Tommaso (Convitto Internazionale San Tommaso d'Aquino) is a place of residence in Rome for priests who come to the Eternal City in order to pursue higher studies at one or other of the Roman Universities.
-The student priests, numbering approximately 55, come from all five continents of the world.
-Though many of those who come to join us are Diocesan priests, priests who are members of religious orders and congregations enrich our life, too.
+Established in 1948, the Convitto San Tommaso (Convitto Internazionale San Tommaso d'Aquino) is a residence for priests studying at a Pontifical Institute or University in Rome and for non-clerical, male religious and male lay students who are doing their second or third cycles at a Pontifical Institute or University.
+The students, numbering approximately 55, come from all five continents of the world.
+Though many of those who come to join us are Diocesan priests, priests who are members of religious orders and congregations and lay people enrich our life, too.
 The house is an apostolate of the Order of Preachers (the Dominicans) which wishes to further the education of priests throughout the world for the future of the Church.
-Three Dominicans are member of our community, and live to serve the practical and spiritual needs of the student priests: the Rector, the Spiritual Director, and the Bursar.
-These Dominicans are also professors at the Anglicum University.
+Three Dominicans are members of our community, and live to serve the practical and spiritual needs of the student priests: the Rector, the Spiritual Director, and the Bursar.

 The Convitto building stands directly behind the Pontifical University of Saint Thomas Aquinas (PUST), also known as the Angelicum.
 A "back door", in fact, leads from one building to the other, but the main door of the Convitto opens out onto a small, quiet cul-de-sac called the Via degli Ibernesi (literally, the Street of the Irish), so named because the building that is now the Convitto was originally constructed in the 17th century as a Seminary for Irish students living abroad.
 Off this small street is a path to the heart of the Roman Fori, with the Colosseum at one end and the Victor Emmanuel Monument at the other.
 We are in the heart of Ancient Rome, with ready access to Rome's extensive public transportation system.